 By the time a redesigned Continental arrived in 1995, it seemed like a fish out of water.
 Sure its new, swoopy sheet metal and “cockpit” interior were thoroughly modern.
 But it nonetheless still conveyed the stodgy, “old man’s” image that was largely associated with the Lincoln brand.
 And despite returning to brawny V8 power, the Continental’s short wheelbase, hefty curb weight, and 63/37 weight distribution limited its performance.

-The interior also received an mild makeover, simplifying electronics and adding real bird’s eye maple trim.
-In the end, it was an attractive and stately car – a proud design to wear the Continental name.
+The interior also received a mild makeover, simplifying electronics and adding real bird’s eye maple trim.
+Many cheap looking and feeling plastics, however, remained.
+In the end, it was a reasonably handsome and stately car, and the proudest design in recent years to wear the Continental name.
 It just wasn’t what luxury car buyers wanted.

 The market had largely shifted away from soft-riding, FWD luxury cars.
 Those looking for a comfy, big-car ride were more likely to purchase a roomier Town Car for nearly the same price.
 Lincoln really missed an opportunity to build a trimmer, sportier, and more youthful luxury sedan.
 They would finally release the LS in 2000, but it was just too little, too late by that point.

 In truth, the final Continental wasn’t a bad car for what it was – a big, roomy, and comfortable V8 luxury car – much the same as it was some 40 years earlier.
-While it’s quick to judge it as a far cry from earlier Continentals, in reality Lincoln’s inability to change it enough was what ultimately killed it.
+While one may be quick to judge it as a far cry from earlier Continentals, in reality Lincoln’s inability to change it enough was ultimately what killed it.
 Consumers’ tastes had shifted to cars with more intercontinental flavor.